IBM/sonar-cryptography/docs/LANGUAGE_SUPPORT.md

 #### The translation

 Writing a detection rule allows us to capture all the values linked to a cryptography asset, for example the name of the algorithm and its mode.
-These values are captured in a tree structure shaped like the tree of depending detection rules that detected them, so the tree relationships do not carry any semantic about how the cryptographic values relate to one another.
+These values are captured in a tree structure shaped like the tree of dependent detection rules that detected them, so the tree relationships do not carry any semantic about how the cryptographic values relate to one another.

 What we want instead is a meaningful representation of all cryptography related values: a tree structure where relationships between nodes carry some meaning.
 Back to our example, we want a tree where the mode is a child node of the algorithm node, to indicate that it's the mode of this algorithm.